Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/notes_2_05_LUMI_Software_Stacks.md

     Likewise, for containers for distributed AI, one may need to inject an appropriate RCCL plugin to fully use the SlingShot 11 interconnect.

-*   Building containers is currently not supported on LUMI due to security concerns.
+*   The support for building containers on LUMI is currently very limited due to security concerns.
+Any build process that requires elevated privileges, fakeroot or user namespaces will not work.